 External name services

 External name services allow you to map a DNS record to a service name within the cluster.
-In this case, DNS lookups for the in-cluster service will return a CNAME record of your choosing.
+In this case, DNS lookups for the in-cluster service return a CNAME record of your choosing.
 You should use this if you only have a few records that you want to map back to existing DNS services.

 Services without selectors